TheoryOfNekomata/react-musical-keyboard/README.md

 Take note that pressed keys from multiple channels might overlap, therefore it is advisable to support multiple channels pressing a single key at once.

+The component also supports orientation and mirroring, for instance, in use with horizontally-spanning piano rolls.
+Specify using the `orientation` and `mirroring` props.

 ## License

 MIT.
 See [License file](./LICENSE) for details.